 However, by employing a 4K resolution panel or screen, 3D images viewed via Passive Polarized Glasses can be displayed with 1080p (1920x1080) resolution for each eye.
 The additional bonus is that when viewing 2D images on the same TV, the viewer will see a full 4K resolution image.

 4K Implementation Issues

-It is important to note that there is no video source material available for the consumer market that is actually in 4K resolution, from a Disc or TV transmission.
-The TV, video projector, or outboard video processor, has to upscale the incoming 3D or 2D signal to the desired 4K resolution.
+It is important to note that as of 2014, there is very little video source material available for the consumer market that is actually in 4K resolution, and none from a Disc or TV transmission.
+The TV, video projector, or outboard video processor, has to upscale the incoming 3D or 2D signal from those sources to the desired 4K resolution.

 It is interesting to note is that Blu-ray Discs do have the physical capability to accommodate 4K resolution content, but additional disc layers would have be added to provide enough space for a full length movie.
 Also, current Blu-ray disc players would probably not be able to play back native 4K content (which means you would have to buy a new player), but in an interesting twist, there are limited number of Blu-ray Disc players have incorporated built-in 1080p to 4K upscaling capability.
 In other words, such players can upscale current Blu-ray discs to 4K for display on a 4K TV.
 However, 4K TVs and video projectors, and, as mentioned above, a growing number of home theater receivers also have this upscaling capability.

 As a starting solution to provide native 4K content for 4K Ultra HD TVs and video projectors, Sony is actually bundling an external media server and content with its first generation 4K Ultra HD TV, and RED has come out with it RED RAY 4K media player, which will be supported by a 4K content distribution system.